okikio/native/packages/emitter/README.md

         play2: fn(2),
         play3: fn(4)
     },
-    obj // Bind all callbacks to `obj` scope
+    obj // Bind all callbacks to the `obj` scope
 );

 // You can emit multiple events back to back